Vision

 6. Empowering & Developing

-Dr. Samuel Guma
+Late Dr. Samuel Guma

 He has extensive experience in providing holistic care for people with HIV/AIDS and or cancer; training health workers in comprehensive HIV care and palliative care; and treating patients with antiretroviral therapy.